wso2-attic/product-das/README.md

   -->

 # NOTE
 ## WSO2 DAS product is no longer maintained.
-We are deprecating and moving this product and moving to attic.
+We are deprecating and moving this product to attic.

 WSO2 Data Analytics Server
 ==========================